 Commercial trade and utilisation of endangered species is permitted and formalised

 The Wildlife Protection Law formalises a permitting system under which protected wildlife may be traded commercially and consumed.
-Loopholes allow for trade in the parts and products off any species for “scientific research, captive breeding, public exhibition or performances, heritage conservation or other special purposes”.
+Provisions allow for trade in the parts and products off any species for “scientific research, captive breeding, public exhibition or performances, heritage conservation or other special purposes”.
 In practice, the ‘heritage conservation’ loophole is being interpreted to allow large-scale commercial trade in leopard bone – and potentially other species – for production of medicinal products.

 The law further sanctions commercial trade in the parts and products of captive-bred specimens of protected species, without the requirement for any ‘special purposes’.
 Trading permits may be issued for products made from captive-bred specimens of protected species, if that species is included on separate ‘utilisation lists’.
 The first versions of these lists were published in 2017.
 Moreover, continued legal trade in medicines containing the bile of captive-bred bears, and the 2018 State Council notification which permitted the use of captive-bred tiger bones, demonstrates that in practice, a species does not have be included on this official list for commercial exploitation of captive populations to be permitted.